aosabook/500lines/cluster/CHAPTER.rst

 The proposer beings by sending a ``PREPARE`` message with a ballot number to the acceptors.
 In practice, all cluster nodes act as acceptors, serving as the cluster's memory.
-The proposer waits to hear from a majority (or more generally, a quorum) of the acceptors.
+The proposer waits to hear from a majority of the acceptors.

 The ``PREPARE`` message contains a ballot number, and the protocol requires this to be unique across the cluster and strictly increasing.
 This is easily accomplished by making each ballot number a combination of an increasing integer and a unique ID for the cluster member, such as its IP address.